Koongrizzly/FrameVision/README.md

 - random intro with easter egg (click the intro 4x) default download has 3 intros (day evening and night)
   - optional download has over 100 (roadmap feature)
   - user can add their own backgrounds and app will start with their own random backgrounds
-  - overlay matrix rain and other animations (roadmap feature)
+  - overlay matrix rain and other animations
-- Theme system:10+ themes, Follow time of day, random at every start
+- Theme system:15 themes, Follow time of day, random at every start
   - Day 🌞, Evening 🌆, Night 🌙
   - Cyberpunk, Neon, Ocean, Solarized Light, CRTn Mardi grass, Tropical and many more
   - 3 day themes, 10 dark themes, 2 colorful themes
 - Bug reporting and maintenance tools.
-  - User can send email directly from the app with bug report (needs software installed to send an email)
+  - User can send email directly from the app with bug report (needs email software installed to send an email)
   - multiple logging options with 'dump to cmd' button
 - cleanup (clear cache, temp folder etc)
 - Temperature unit toggle °C / °F.